 What you'll love about the recipe

-- Skinny iced coffee with no added sugar
+- Skinny iced coffee with no added sugar or syrup

 - A good source of protein, vitamin B12, calcium, potassium and magnesium (read more about the health benefits of drinking milk.)